edwardchang0112/YoloFaceRecognition_OnCrowdManagement/README.md

 ## Real case

-We try to combine our multispectral camera to make this application can also work in a dark environment, the following shows you a real example that we capture the streaming frame in a street with dark environment.
+We tried to combine our multispectral camera to make this application can also work in a dark environment, the following figure shows you a real example that we captured the streaming frame of a street scene in dark environment.

 ![image](https://github.com/edwardchang0112/YoloFaceRecognition_OnCrowManagement/blob/master/Demo02.png)